Star Trek spin-off fiction: Status

 A small but vocal minority of fans consider the novels to be fan fiction, although, being publications authorized by Paramount Pictures, they do not fit the general definition.
 A number of novels have been written or co-written by series actors, such as John de Lancie, J. G. Hertzler, Andrew J. Robinson, William Shatner, and Armin Shimerman.

-There have also been many unlicensed, privately published works which do fit the definition of fan fiction, such as The Doctor and the Enterprise by Jean Airey which merged the universes of Star Trek and Doctor Who, or writings referred to as "Mary Sue" stories featuring the author and their personal acquaintances as major characters in the plot of their stories.
-Collectively, licensed fiction has been called the Star Trek expanded universe.
-The same name has also been applied to fan productions, often with reference to the Star Trek Expanded Universe website, a wiki designed to collect in-universe facts from fan-created content.
+A number of unlicensed and usually privately-published works do fit the normal definition of fan fiction, such as Jean Airey's The Doctor and the Enterprise, a novella-length work originally published as a stand-alone fanzine, and featuring a crossover with the Fourth Doctor from Doctor Who.
+This also appear as a small circulation semi-pro publication labeled as a "parody", presumably for legally reasons.

+The Star Trek Expanded Universe website, a wiki designed to collect in-universe "facts" from fan-created content.

 Comics

 Almost continuously since 1967, a number of companies have published comic book series based on Star Trek and its spin-off series.